Khalsa National Party

 Khalsa National Party was formed by Sundar Singh Majithia and Joginder Singh to contest the 1937 Punjab Provincial Assembly election on the issues different from Shiromani Akali Dal.

 Background

-Sundar Singh Majithia and Joginder Singh were the member of Shiromani Akali Dal but due to differences on issues both formed the Khalsa National Party at Amritsar which was opened for all persons above the age of 21 years, irrespective of their caste and religion.
+Sundar Singh Majithia and Jogindra Singh were the member of Shiromani Akali Dal but due to differences on issues both formed the Khalsa National Party at Amritsar which was opened for all persons above the age of 21 years, irrespective of their caste and religion.

 Organisation and issues

 The Central Executive Committee was consisted of not more than 31 members, including president.
 In each district the office bearers were a president and a secretary and executive committee was consisting of five members which were elected by the district organisations.